kwkuh/domain-bio/README.md

 - **A public good, not a product.** The address layer should be free, open, and boring infrastructure that just works.
 There is no paywall and no plan to add one.
 - **100% open source (MIT) and self-hostable.** If the hosted service ever disappears, the code is right here and you can run your own in minutes.
 Open source *is* the continuity guarantee.
-- **Redundant by design.** Two independent suffixes, one stateless resolver, and a codebase you can run yourself.
+- **Built to become redundant.** Two independent suffixes and a codebase you can run yourself.
+Today one resolver answers both suffixes, so they fail together; independent nameservers are the next milestone, not a shipped feature.
 - **Community-funded.** Running an authoritative nameserver for the world costs something.
 We keep it free by keeping it cheap (stateless, tiny) and letting sponsors cover the rest.
 See [Sponsor](#sponsor).

 ## Quick start